LoganSewell/Bug-Ranch-logan/README.md

 ```

 1. In the **main** module, one of the first lines of code is `const drovers = hireDrovers(cattleToDrive)`.
 Explain what the value of the `drovers` variable is when that line of code runs.
-   > drovers is the resulted value from the output of the hireDrovers() function
+   > Drovers is the resulted value from the output of the hireDrovers() function
 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
    > Drovers is an array of objects, while drover is a variable.
 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.